 Denied benefits?
 You still have 60 days to appeal in writing.
 Your first appeal is called a reconsideration and takes about 3.5 months to complete.
 If your first appeal fails, you can request a hearing before an Administrative Law Judge.
 That could take up to a year, and there’s no guarantee you’ll win.
 However, 4 in 5 people who apply for disability have an attorney at the hearing stage of the appeals process.

-Ready to find out if you may qualify for benefits?
+Ready to find out if you may qualify for Social Security disability?
 Click the button below to launch your free online claim evaluation now:

 Get Your Free Benefits Evaluation